tatterdemalione/Timeline/README.md

 --------
 # Timeline
 A Java GUI application for building an interactive history timeline.
-I have come across many people who have a secret or not so secret passion for some series of historical events as I do myself.
 This application lets you build your own timeline, adding information and images that interest you!

 Planned Updates:
 - Provide functionality for multiple events in each year.
 Using an array of linked lists containing events and maybe a JTabbedPane interface?